Update: This review is the the iPad Pro 12.9-inch 2018 version. For the latest iPad Pro, check out our review of the iPad Pro 11-inch (M1, 2021).

 The iPad Pro 12.9 is Apple’s biggest tablet on a diet – one that has a bezel-reduced display and slimmer form factor than the previous generations, all while keeping the large digital canvas size we love to sketch on using the best iPad Pro apps.

-It’s a tremendous upgrade at an equally tremendous price (although you can save some money with our look at the best iPad deals).
+It’s a tremendous upgrade at an equally tremendous price (although you can save some money with our look at the best iPad Pro deals, and the best iPad mini prices).
 But serious creatives will appreciate the value of an immersive screen, fresh second-generation Apple Pencil tricks, and a USB-C port for easier transferring of photos and faster charging.
 It’s Apple’s biggest iPad, although the 2018 model we've reviewed here has since been superseded by the 2021 iPad Pro packing Apple's desktop-class M1 chip.
 Still the 2018 model is still a threat to your laptop’s existence (although we still think there are some great laptops around, see our list of the best laptops for graphic design).

 iPad Pro 12.9 (2018): Price

 Seeing as it's Apple's largest tablet, the iPad Pro 12.9 will set you back a hefty chunk of cash.
 You’re probably going to have to be a serious creative in order to get the most value out of this tablet.
 You’re also likely to spend more money on storage upgrades and accessories – the second-generation Apple Pencil is a separate purchase and the Smart Keyboard Folio, while truly awesome, is itself 1/5th the iPad Pro 12.9 price.
 And this is all for just the wimpy 64GB entry-level configuration.